For Better or For Worse: Key storylines

-In the comic's quarter century, the strip has featured a variety of storylines, as the characters and their friends age.
-These include Elly's return to the paid work force ("The Last Straw"), John's midlife crisis, the birth of a friend's six-fingered daughter ("Keep The Home Fries Burning"), Elizabeth wearing glasses ("What, Me Pregnant"), friends' divorces and relocating to distant towns, the coming out of Michael's best friend Lawrence Poirier ("There Goes My Baby"), child abuse (perpetrated by Gordon's alcoholic parents), the death of Elly's mother Marian Richards ("Sunshine and Shadow"), and Elizabeth's experience with sexual harassment and assault at the hands of a co-worker ("Home Sweat Home").
+In its quarter century, the strip featured various storylines, as the characters and their friends aged.
+These include Elly's return to the paid work force ("The Last Straw"), John's midlife crisis, the birth of a friend's six-fingered daughter ("Keep The Home Fries Burning"), Elizabeth wearing glasses ("What, Me Pregnant"), friends' divorces and relocations to distant towns, the coming out of Michael's best friend Lawrence Poirier ("There Goes My Baby"), child abuse (by Gordon's alcoholic parents), the death of Elly's mother Marian Richards ("Sunshine and Shadow"), and Elizabeth's experience with sexual harassment and assault by a co-worker ("Home Sweat Home").

-The strip has shown a multiracial cast, intended to reflect Canada's demographics.
-While the Pattersons are a typical white English-speaking family, there have been recurring characters of different backgrounds, including Caribbean immigrants, Asian, Latin American, Franco-Ontarian and First Nations cultures.
+The strip has a multiracial cast intended to reflect Canada's demographics.
+While the Pattersons are a white English-speaking family, there have been recurring characters of diverse backgrounds, including African-Caribbean, Asian, Latin American, Franco-Ontarian and First Nations ethnicities.
 Elizabeth's favourite high school teacher, who inspired her to study education herself, was paraplegic.

 Other issues are also addressed.
 During her second year at college, Elizabeth moves in with her boyfriend, Eric Chamberlain, but promises not to cohabit.
 Elizabeth later breaks up with Eric when she finds out he is cheating on her.
-Storylines sometimes concern the Pattersons dealing with difficult acquaintances such as Thérèse, the ex-wife of Elizabeth's friend Anthony, who resents Elizabeth's presence, or the helicopter parenting of Deanna's mother, Mira Sobinski.
+The Pattersons deal with difficult acquaintances such as Thérèse, the ex-wife of Elizabeth's friend Anthony, who resents Elizabeth's presence, or the helicopter parenting of Deanna's mother, Mira Sobinski.